 At midnight, the kids run outside to watch the fireworks, which people set off from the streets in front of their houses.
 Sometimes you can see multiple mini-firework shows from one spot on the street.

-The adults follow with glasses of Champagne, and someone usually makes a Christmas toast.
+The adults in Argentina follow with glasses of Champagne, and someone usually makes a Christmas toast.
 When the fireworks are over, everyone goes back inside to find that presents have been left under the Christmas tree by Papa Noel, or Santa Claus, as he is otherwise known.

 When the last gift has been opened and all the pan dulce is gone, people finally go home and go to bed.
 It is typical for people to not go anywhere on Dec.
 25. Kids wake up and play with their new toys, and some people have a second Christmas dinner, but it is usually a very calm day.